СÀ¶ÊÓƵ Traditions

 Thanks to the incredible generosity of СÀ¶ÊÓƵ's very own Kogod School of Business alum, Gary Veloric, and his family, СÀ¶ÊÓƵ launched the Veloric concert in Fall 2023, featuring Flo Rida and Hayes Warner during Family Weekend.
 A key highlight of this new СÀ¶ÊÓƵ tradition in Bender Area, it brings families, students, and alums together for a night of music, fostering school spirit and creating memorable experiences for the СÀ¶ÊÓƵ community.
 The Veloric concert happens in October of each year.

-Looking to expose СÀ¶ÊÓƵ students to local DC bands and history, Jazz in the Gardens began in 2018.
-This casual, come and go event is hosted by the Center for Student Involvement during All American Welcome and creates a fun a welcoming evening that students and families can enjoy.
+Looking to expose СÀ¶ÊÓƵ students to local DC bands and history, Jazz in the Katz began in 2018.
+This event in Katzen Art Center is hosted by the Center for Student Involvement during All American Welcome and creates a fun a welcoming evening that students and families can enjoy.
 DuPont Brass, a DMV soulful brass ensemble, has been a fan favorite for years.

 Ìý